clo4/pydub-stubs/README.md

 anywhere will override the previous effects, so now the signatures are wrong.

-### Q: What's that version number?

-`major.minor.patch.stubs`, where major/minor/patch is the latest
-supported Pydub version.
-The stubs version being last means pinning to a specific Pydub version will always get the latest stubs available.

 ### Q: What is `Metadata` and `PartialMetadata`?

 These are dictionaries that were originally used when creating an